This is the final post in my Managing Sweets Series

 Part 3: Teach children how to eat sweets in the real world

 8. Talk frequency instead of good and bad: For younger children, teaching them that there are some foods we eat more often than others works well.
-Angela Lemond, RD, certified pediatric dietitian who blogs over at Mommy Dietitian, explains.
+Angela Lemond, RD, certified pediatric dietitian explains.

 “Instead of demonizing foods as “bad,” parents can explain to their children that high sugar, low nutrient foods are supposed to enjoyed only “sometimes” because they contain no lasting “superpowers” that will help them (insert child’s favorite past time),” she says.
 “Fill the house with healthier foods that are naturally sweet such as fresh, ripe fruit that is easy to grab and eat.”